zakilur/helm-charts/docs/Getting Started.md

 ### Ingress

-If you're using OpenShift, you can skip to the next section because OpenShift will create a route using the `domain` you defined in your custom file.
+If you're using OpenShift, you can skip to the next section because OpenShift will create a route using the `domain` value.
 For Kubernetes, we recommend the [Voyager Ingress Controller](https://appscode.com/products/voyager/), which automatically provisions a load balancer from a variety of supported cloud providers like EKS in AWS.
 This allows you to access the cluster at the provided load balancer URL.
 Add the following Voyager configuration to your `custom-greymatter.yaml` file.
 Ensure that the value for `cloudProvider` is one of the [supported providers](https://appscode.com/products/voyager/7.1.1/setup/install/#using-script).

 ```yaml
 voyager: